The original version of this article was written by Jess Bacon and published on 31 May 2024.

 10. History of Sound (2025)

-Mescal might find it lazy and frustrating, but it’s difficult not to think of Brokeback Mountain while watching The History of Sound—so if you’re a fan of Ang Lee’s masterpiece or Mona Fastvold’s The World to Come, there’s every chance you’ll enjoy it.
-Maybe just don’t expect a movie on quite the same level.
+Mescal might find it lazy and frustrating, but it’s difficult not to think of Brokeback Mountain while watching The History of Sound.
+If you’re a fan of Ang Lee’s masterpiece, however, there’s every chance you’ll enjoy it—just don’t expect a movie on quite the same level.
 A closer comparison might be Cold Mountain, another period-set love story in which music and song are just as important as the words being spoken.

-Oliver Hermanus’s follow-up to Living—his wonderful Kazou Ishiguro-scripted Kurosawa update—didn’t exactly set the world on fire at its Cannes premiere, but Mescal does his best with a challenging role.
+Oliver Hermanus’s follow-up to Living—a wonderful, Kazou Ishiguro-scripted reimagining of Kurosawa's Ikuru—didn’t exactly set the world on fire at its Cannes premiere in 2025, but working alongside Josh O'Connor, Mescal does fine work with a challenging role.
 He also gets to wear some tiny glasses, which is a big plus.

 9. Foe (2023)

-Foe remains something of an outlier in the Mescal canon, a psychological sci-fi thriller that’s not a million miles off the more melancholy episodes of Black Mirror, or the recent Sandler movie Spaceman.
-At the same time, the opportunity to work with Saoirse Ronan, the biggest Irish star of her generation, is something he was never going to turn down.
+Foe remains something of an outlier in the Mescal canon: a psychological, sci-fi thriller that’s not a million miles off some melancholy episodes of Black Mirror, or the recent Adam Sandler movie, Spaceman.
+It did, however, offer the opportunity to work with Saoirse Ronan, the biggest Irish star of her generation—which was something he was never going to turn down.

-In the end, Garth Davis’s movie was a little too bleak for most viewers, but the chance to see these two work together makes it well worth your time.
+It's safe to say, Garth Davis’s movie was a little too bleak for some viewers, but the chance to see these two work together makes it well worth a watch—especially if you can't wait to see them as Paul and Linda in Sam Mendes' upcoming Beatles movies.

 8. Gladiator II (2024)

 Gladiator II is the kind of sequel that takes the most successful elements of the original and turns up the dial.
-You could compare it to other legacy movies like The Force Awakens and Blade Runner 2049, but Ridley Scott’s follow-up never quite captures the same magic as what he achieved with Russell Crowe in 2000.
+You could compare it to other legacy movies like The Force Awakens or Blade Runner 2049, but Ridley Scott’s follow-up never comes close to capturing the same magic he achieved with Russell Crowe in the original.

-Some of the blame is possibly due to Mescal’s casting: the actor has physical presence and intensity to burn, but he lacks Crowe’s ability for endearing grandiosity.
-No matter, it’s a perfectly fine movie on its own terms, and it’s fascinating to see such an interior actor attempt to translate his abilities to such a wide canvas.
+Some of the blame is possibly due to Mescal’s casting: the actor has physical presence and intensity to burn, but he hasn't got Crowe's unique ability for endearing grandiosity—indeed, very few people have.
+No matter, Gladiator II a perfectly enjoyable movie on its own terms, and it’s fascinating to see such an interior actor attempt to translate those abilities to such a wide canvas.

 7. Carmen (2022)

-Carmen is probably Mescal’s least seen project, but if you like the idea of watching the actor dance and sing (as we will apparently get to see again one day in Richard Linklater’s Merrily We Roll Along), then this is one you might want to seek out.
+Carmen is probably Mescal’s least seen project, but if you like the idea of watching the actor dance and sing (as we will apparently get to see again, one day in the distant future, in Richard Linklater’s Merrily We Roll Along), then this is one you might want to seek out.

-For his debut feature, the dance choreographer Benjamin Millepied (who created the sandwalk for Villeneuve’s Dune) reimagines the Bizet opera in present-day Mexico, with Mescal giving a remarkably physical performance alongside Melissa Barrera as the (spoiler) two doomed lovers.
+For his debut feature, the dance choreographer Benjamin Millepied (who, amongst other things, created the sandwalk for Villeneuve’s Dune) reimagines the Bizet opera in present-day Mexico, with Mescal giving a physical performance alongside Melissa Barrera as two doomed lovers.

 6. God’s Creatures (2022)

-2022 was another landmark year for Mescal, who had two films premiering in Cannes.
-The first was Saela Davis and Anna Rose Holmer’s God’s Creatures, an Irish-set drama starring Emily Watson as Aileen, the manager of a seafood processing plant on the West Coast.
-It’s a dark and brooding movie, somewhere in the vein of Calvary and Banshees of Inisherin, but with none of those movies’ dark humour.
+With two films premiering in Cannes, 2022 proved to be another landmark year for Mescal.
+The first to screen was Saela Davis and Anna Rose Holmer’s God’s Creatures, an Irish-set drama starring Emily Watson as Aileen, the manager of a seafood processing plant on the West Coast.
+It’s a dark and brooding movie, somewhere in the vein of Calvary and Banshees of Inisherin, but with none of those movies’ inherent dark humour.

 5. The Lost Daughter (2021)

-In 2021, Mescal made his feature film debut in Maggie Gyllenhaal’s The Lost Daughter, a movie that received Academy Award nominations for its lead actresses Olivia Coleman and Jesse Buckley—and if you’re a fan of their work in movies like The Favourite or I’m Thinking of Ending Things, you’ll want to see the two greats together here.
+In 2021, Mescal made his feature film debut in Maggie Gyllenhaal’s The Lost Daughter, a movie that received Academy Award nominations for its lead actresses Olivia Coleman and Jesse Buckley—and if you’re a fan of their work in movies like The Favourite or I’m Thinking of Ending Things, you’ll want to see what happens when they share the screen here.

 Similar to Creatures, Gyllenhaal’s movie focuses on the dark secrets of a small community, but Mescal’s role is far more sympathetic.
 He even gets to do a little bit of polite flirting with Coleman, which is obviously worth the ticket price alone.